alahiff/fts3-kubernetes-azure/README.md

-# fts3-kubernetes-azure
-FTS3 running on Kubernetes on Azure
+# FTS3 on Kubernetes on Azure